YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++
 ydb_tmp
 ++++++++++
 **ydb_tmp (gtm_tmp)** specifies a directory where socket files used for communication between gtmsecshr and YottaDB processes are stored.
-All processes using the same YottaDB should have the same $ydb_tmp.
+All processes using the same YottaDB installation (i.e., the same :code:`ydb_dist`) should have the same $ydb_tmp.
 YottaDB recommends setting ydb_tmp to a location:

-* which is unique to a YottaDB version, e.g., /tmp/r1.34_x86_64
+* which is unique to a YottaDB version, e.g., /tmp/r1.34_x86_64; and
-* where operation procedures and policies can ensure that the contents are not removed when there are active YottaDB processes
+* where operation procedures and policies can ensure that the contents are not removed when there are active YottaDB processes.

 If appropriate, set ydb_tmp to a directory location in tmpfs or ramfs on Linux.